CALL FOR APPLICATIONS:

 2015-2016 Speak Truth To Power Human Rights Teaching Fellows Program

 Twelve law students will be selected as 2015-2016 Speak Truth to Power Human Rights Teaching Fellows to participate in a semester-long program, Human Rights Education: Theory to Practice.
 The project will provide three credits in the Fall 2015 semester.

-The project is a collaboration between the Center for Human Rights and Humanitarian Law (Center) and Robert F. Kennedy Human Rights (RFK Human Rights) which have partnered to create a year-long program for law students to learn about various human rights education pedagogies and to teach RFK HUman Rights'Speak Truth to Power human rights curriculum in local middle school and high schools.
+The project is a collaboration between the Center for Human Rights and Humanitarian Law (Center) and Robert F. Kennedy Human Rights (RFK Human Rights) which have partnered to create a semester-long program for law students to learn about various human rights education pedagogies and to teach RFK HUman Rights'Speak Truth to Power human rights curriculum in local middle school and high schools.
 The program will have two components: (1) Fellows will participate in a one-semester focused on effective teaching techniques for teaching human rights, deepening knowledge about core human rights issues, and reflecting on the use of various mechanisms to communicate human rights issues.
 (2) Fellows will also work in pairs to fulfill weekly teaching assignments in local middle schools and high schools over 8-10 weeks during the Spring semester.
 Fellows will collaborate with local middle school and high school teachers to develop appropriate lesson plans for their in-class work, while the teachers focus on integrating these lessons into their broader curriculum.

 The course will examine different entry points for teaching certain human rights topics—such as genocide, civil and political rights, economic, social and cultural rights, and transitional justice concepts—and will provide law students with the knowledge and skills necessary to effectively discuss and advocate for certain categories of rights with varied audiences.
 The primary purpose of this course is to introduce law students to core pedagogies for teaching human rights and to provide them with intensive human rights training in preparation to teach RFK Human Rights’Speak Truth to Power (STTP) human rights curriculum in local middle schools and high schools.
 A basic knowledge of human rights and/or international law is presumed.